 - Make investments and payments from HUF to claim a deduction.
-For eg., life insurance premium paid by HUF for the life of Dhruv, Khushboo and Tanay will be allowed a deduction from HUF income.
+For example, life insurance premium paid by HUF for the life of Dhruv, Khushboo, and Tanay will be allowed a deduction from HUF income.

 So now the Tax Liability will be as follows:

 |Salary Income / Business Income||12,00,000||10,00,000||6,00,000|

 |Rental Income from ancestral property||–||–||5,00,000|